Is a Correction Looming Ahead for Chevron Corporation (CVX)

 CVX’s Market Performance

-CVX stocks went up by 1.80% for the week, with a monthly drop of -2.47% and a quarterly performance of 15.45%, while its annual performance rate touched -15.40%.
-The volatility ratio for the week stands at 1.86% while the volatility levels for the past 30 days are set at 2.44% for Chevron Corporation.
-The simple moving average for the period of the last 20 days is 2.98% for CVX stocks with a simple moving average of 8.53% for the last 200 days.
+CVX stocks went up by 6.31% for the week, with a monthly jump of 6.93% and a quarterly performance of 16.74%, while its annual performance rate touched -9.74%.
+The volatility ratio for the week stands at 2.14% while the volatility levels for the past 30 days are set at 2.42% for Chevron Corporation.
+The simple moving average for the period of the last 20 days is 8.45% for CVX stocks with a simple moving average of 14.57% for the last 200 days.

 Analysts’ Opinion of CVX